arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Summary"/>
 ## Summary ##

-In this lab, you went through the steps of deploying a new Active Directory Domain controller in a new forest using Windows Azure virtual machines and remote PowerShell.
+In this lab, you went through the steps of deploying a new Active Directory Domain controller in a new forest using Microsoft Azure virtual machines and remote PowerShell.